stonepros/stone/doc/dev/file-striping.rst

     A contiguous range of file data, RAID 0 striped across "stripe count" objects in fixed-size "stripe unit" blocks.
 - object
-    A collection of data maintained by Ceph storage.
-Objects are used to hold portions of Ceph client files.
+    A collection of data maintained by Stone storage.
+Objects are used to hold portions of Stone client files.
 - object set
     A set of objects that together represent a contiguous portion of a file.